juris-daksa/food-prices-hub/README.md

 # Food Prices Hub

 Food Prices Hub is a web application that allows users to track and compare food prices from various stores.
+A running instance could be found at [food-prices-hub.vercel.app](https://food-prices-hub.vercel.app/).

 ## Installation